IAmAnonUser/DeeMusic-V2/README.md

 ## ⚠️ Disclaimer

 This tool is for educational purposes only.
-Users are responsible for complying with Deezer's Terms of Service and applicable copyright laws.
+Users are responsible for complying with D**zer's Terms of Service and applicable copyright laws.
 The developers are not responsible for any misuse of this software.

 ## 📄 License